sbmlteam/libsbml-build-scripts/ratetule/buildtool.md

 # Automatic builds
 The core automatic nightly build scripts.
-This may need to be pruned
+This tool has two modes either as a cmd line tool or interactively, in which case it is called with: `LibSBMLBuild.exe libsbml.setting`

 ## Location
 `c:\buildtool`